Harry Cohn: Life and career

 In his own way, Harry Cohn was sentimental about certain professional matters.
-He remembered the valuable contributions of Jack Holt during Columbia's struggling years, and kept him under contract until 1941.
+During his early years as a producer he had signed comedian Billy West for a series of comedies, but failed to fulfill West's contract; 12 years later, when West was a struggling bit player, Cohn not only kept him working as an actor but made him an assistant director, and then allowed Mr. and Mrs. West to operate the Columbia Grill, a restaurant concession on the studio premises.
+Cohn remembered the valuable contributions of Jack Holt during Columbia's struggling years, and kept him under contract until 1941.
 Cohn hired the Three Stooges in 1934 and, according to Stooge Larry Fine, "he thought we brought him luck."
 Cohn kept the Stooges on his payroll until the end of 1957.
 Cohn was fond of what he termed "those lousy little 'B' pictures", and kept making them, along with two-reel comedies and serials, after other studios had abandoned them.

-According to biographer Michael Fleming, Cohn forced Curly Howard of the Stooges to keep working after suffering a series of minor strokes, which possibly contributed to a further deterioration of Howard's health and his eventual retirement and early death, though some people speculated that this was not true.
-Cohn was responsible for the abrupt end to Hazel Scott's film career after Scott protested the degrading costumes black women were scripted to wear on Mae West's 1943 film The Heat's On.
-Cohn eventually relented, but made good on his vow that Hazel Scott would never step foot on a Hollywood studio as long as he lived.